Water Heater Sizing Calculator - First Hour Rating & Tank Size

 - Property managers standardizing water heater sizes across apartment units based on occupancy

-- Builders selecting water heaters for spec homes that will pass plumbing inspection and satisfy buyers
+- Builders comparing water-heater ranges for spec homes before plumbing inspection and selected-model review

-- Homeowners considering tankless conversion who need to verify their peak GPM demand is achievable
+- Homeowners considering tankless conversion who need to compare peak GPM demand against manufacturer curves

 Features & Capabilities